rajashekar/lc/docs-site/docs/commands/search.md

 # Search Commands

-The `search` command allows you to integrate web search capabilities into your LLM prompts, providing real-time information and context.
+The `search` command allows you to integrate web search capabilities into your LLM prompts, providing real-time information and context from 6 different search providers.

 ## Overview